itKD: Interchange Transfer-based Knowledge Distillation for 3D Object Detection: Experimental Results and Discussions

 \subsection{Ablation Studies}

-To analyze of our proposed method in greater detail, we conduct ablation studies on the Waymo dataset.
-Here, we use the mAPH performance of level 2 for simplicity.
+To analyze of our proposed method in detail, we conduct ablation studies on the Waymo dataset, and the whole performances are measured by mAPH at level 2 for simplicity.
+For the qualitative analysis, we visualize the map-view feature at each stage to validate the what kinds of knowledge are transferred from the teacher to the student by the proposed method.
+For simple visualization, we apply the $L_1$ normalization to the map-view feature in the channel direction.

+As shown in Fig.~\ref{fig:fig4}, the objects and backgrounds are well activated in the example image of the teacher output.
+On the other hand, the encoder output is activated by further highlighting the coarse positions of the target objects.
+When looking at the decoder output, we can see that all the fine surrounding information is represented again.
+At this point, it is worth noting that compared to the teacher output, the target objects are highlighted a little more.
+From these visual comparisons, we can infer how our method successfully transfers the object-centered knowledge to the student.

-In Table~\ref{abl:channel}, we explore the buffer layer that matches the channel size of the channel-wise autoencoder without only the attentive head loss.
-We compare the three methods for the buffer layer: (1) \textit{S → T} is the upsampling method that increases the student's map-view feature to the teacher's feature.
+We explore the buffer layer that matches the channel size of the channel-wise autoencoder without the head attention loss.
+As shown in Table~\ref{abl:channel}, we compare the three types for the buffer layer: (1) \textit{S → T} is the upsampling method that increases the student's map-view feature to the teacher's feature.
 (2) \textit{T → S} is the downsampling method that decreases the teacher's feature to the student's feature.
 (3) \textit{(S + T) / 2} is that the teacher's feature is downsampled and the student's feature is upsampled to the median size.
-The experiments reveal that the upsampling method shows a better performances when considering all the classes.
+The experiments show that the upsampling method performs better when considering all the classes.

-Next, we observe the effect of the shared parameters of the autoencoder.
-Table~\ref{abl:shared} illustrates the performance gap between the shared and non-shared autoencoder.
-In case of the non-shared autoencoder, the encoder and the decoder are not shared with each other and the other configurations are the same.
-As shown in the result, we observe that the shared parameters have a good performance because it helps to alleviate the difference between the autoencoders corresponding to the teacher and student networks.
+In Table~\ref{abl:shared}, we observe the performance difference when the autoencoder parameters are shared or not.
+From the result, we can conclude that the shared parameters achieve better performance because what we want to is for the student to learn the teacher's knowledge, not the independent model.

-We investigate improvements made by the proposed interchange transfer for KD without the attentive head loss as shown in Table~\ref{tab:recon}.
-Self-reconstruction is a method wherein the decoder uses the corresponding input for the reconstruction and interchange reconstruction is a method wherein the proposed $\mathcal{L}_{it}$ objective transfers the reconstructed knowledge to the opponent network.
-Our main task is KD, not reconstruction and the interchange of knowledge to each other results in a better performances.
+We investigate improvements made by our interchange transfer for KD without the head attention loss as shown in Table~\ref{tab:recon}.
+Self-reconstruction is a method wherein the decoder uses the corresponding input for the reconstruction and our interchange reconstruction is a method wherein the proposed $\mathcal{L}_{it}$ objective transfers the reconstructed knowledge to the opponent network.
+Our interchange transfer-based reconstruction achieves better results and note that our main task is not the reconstruction but the 3D object-based knowledge transfer for KD.